YOU AIN'T SEEN NOTHING YET

 3. Israel blesses the formation of Kurdish state and will support it and help it see the light.

-5. As ISIS keeps pushing south in Iraq, it will eventually come in contact with the Shiite region.
+with the Shiite region.
 Sectarian clashes will ensue, and if the Shiites need help, Iran will lend a hand.

 8. ISIS will clash with the Saudis, the very people who created it, and Iran may also get dragged into a war with the Saudis in Southern Iraq.
 This may result in the Saudis fighting Iran on one front and ISIS on another.